civictechdc/civictechdc-website/projects.md

 ## Past projects

-Civic Tech DC has had many dozens of projects since it was founded in 2012.
-Below are a selection of projects.
-Very few of its projects before we began cataloguing them in 2022 are included here.
+Since its founding in 2012, Civic Tech DC has worked on dozens of projects.
+This page features a small selection of historical projects, with most prior to 2023 not listed here.

 {% include components/project-cards.html is_active=false %}